 The Holy Grail: Inflation-Induced Debt Destruction

-The final overlooked benefit is what Josh refers to as inflation-induced debt destruction.
+The final overlooked benefit is what Jason refers to as inflation-induced debt destruction.
 It is a fancy term to describe a hidden wealth creator that occurs behind the scenes (much like the submerged portion of the iceberg) – when you have financing on a piece of income property, that debt is constantly being debased by inflation.